banj-oe/IRLStreamingforFreeorCheap/README.md

 ### Credits

-banj, Marlow, UnclePockets, Rationalirl, WilliamH,, erik2706, ffmpeg (the backened for OBS, VLC, all media encoding/decoding/muxing/etc), and OBS studio-- free as in beer and free as in speech.
+banj, Marlow, UnclePockets, Rationalirl, WilliamH, Erik2706, ffmpeg (the backened for OBS, VLC, all media encoding/decoding/muxing/etc), and OBS studio-- free as in beer and free as in speech.

 We are scientists.